 - Listen to Mom and Dad and do what they say.

 - Be cautious when your children's images and comments on social media.

-Social etiquette involves how you behave out in the public, with friends and strangers, whether you are at someone's home or in a restaurant.
+Social etiquette involves how you behave out in the public, with friends and strangers, whether you are at someone's home, at the symphony, or in a restaurant.
 If you treat your friends and neighbors with respect, you are more likely to remain on their lists of people they trust, care about, and invite to parties.
 It also prevents you from being embarrassed later by behavior that was unbecoming or offensive.
 This includes social media, which can magnify your behavior.

 Basic social etiquette rules: